FayerXin/academicweb/content/authors/admin/_index.md

 - Visitors
 ---

-Xinqi Zhou is a PhD student of cognitive neuroscience at the [neuSCAN Lab](http://www.neuscan.org).
+# Fei Xin is a PhD student of cognitive neuroscience at the [neuSCAN Lab](http://www.neuscan.org).
 His research goal is to combine  psychometrics, behavioral measurements, and fMRI to investigate the mechanism of brain and mind, including addiction, etc.